-- (a) describes the circumstances in which the service provider may curtail the injection of covered gas by a facility producing covered gas, a storage facility or a blend processing facility connected to the pipeline; and - (b) establishes a process for the curtailment of injections of covered gas by those facilities.
+- (a) describes the circumstances in which the service provider may curtail the injection of covered gas at a receipt point; and - (b) establishes a process for the curtailment of injections of covered gas at receipt points.

 For example, the circumstances in which a service provider may curtail the injection of covered gas might include where curtailment is required to mitigate or avoid a situation which may threaten the reliability of gas supply or public safety.